Discoverse FAQ

 Q: You pretend that you have to write rants about Discovery and to tag the series as a reboot "to save EAS"?
 What a melodramatic plea!
 Come on!

 A: EAS is neither a Star Trek database where I simply list all things Star Trek, nor is it a work of fan fiction that fills all kinds of gaps or explains inconsistencies with fanwank.
 EAS is a site that cherishes the continuity of a 40-year legacy (well, and of a few things in the years that followed).
-Not everything in the franchise makes perfect sense, not everything was even designed to make sense in the first place.
+Not everything in the franchise makes perfect sense, not everything was even designed to fit together in the first place.
 But it is worth looking at matters such as the Klingon Forehead Problem, even and especially since the retcon in Enterprise.
 It is an interesting subject to investigate how Starfleet's ships evolved from the 22nd to the 24th century and beyond.
-This is no longer possible in this form with the new facts from the Abrams movies and especially from the Discoverse.
+This is no longer possible in this form with the new evidence from the Abrams movies and especially from the Discoverse.
 Many of these facts, also and especially on the visual side, are designed to be in stark contradiction to established canon - not by accident but by choice.
 Considerations of how the Discovery Klingons, their ships, their style and their traditions could fit in are futile.
 The Federation ship design lineage would be ruined, once I tried to include the 24th century design of the Shenzhou as a 23rd century ship, or if I even tried to pretend that the original Enterprise and its DIS/SNW reimagination were identical.
 Believe it or not, I would indeed jeopardize my website (or my sanity) once I treated Discovery and SNW the same way as any other canon Trek series.
-And so I have to define new standards for them, in order to preserve the long-standing standards for the rest and to be able to carry on at all.
+And so I have to define workarounds for them, in order to preserve the long-standing standards for the rest and to be able to carry on at all.
 For the sake of transparency and to demonstrate that it is a lot more than a gut feeling, I take the pain of explaining these standards in detail, even though I am aware that in the eyes of some people this creates even more an impression that my view of the Discoverse is unfair.

 Q: You're such a loser.
 All other fans and all other Star Trek websites are full of praise for Discovery and SNW and embrace the visual changes made for the series.